 Wednesday 6th October 2021

 Toby Faber is an experienced lecturer and public speaker who has been accredited by The Arts Society since 2012.
-His career began with Natural Sciences at Cambridge and has been through investment banking, management consulting and five years as managing director of the publishing company founded by his grandfather, Faber and Faber, where he remains on the board.
+His career began with Natural Sciences at Cambridge and has been through investment banking, management consulting and four years as managing director of Faber and Faber, the publishing company founded by his grandfather, where he remains on the board.
 He is also non-executive Chairman of its sister company, Faber Music and a director of Liverpool University Press.

-Toby has written three narrative histories: Stradivarius – Five Violins, One Cello and a Genius; Faberge’s Eggs; and Faber & Faber – The Untold Story, as well as a novel, Close to the Edge.
-Of these, only the obvious one is published by the family firm.
+He has written three narrative histories: Stradivarius – Five Violins, One Cello and a Genius; Faberge’s Eggs; and Faber & Faber – The Untold Story, as well as a novel, Close to the Edge.
+Of these, only Faber & Faber – The Untold Story is published by the family firm.

 At the end of June, Shaun Pitt and Edwina McConville presented a certificate and cheque to Hannah Smith, who was nominated the best Art Foundation Year student in Warwickshire College for 2020-2021.
 Hannah showed her portfolio of fashion drawings, with items designed specifically for disabled people.
 In the autumn, Hannah will begin a course in fashion design at Central St Martins, which accepts very few students on this particular course.